 But then I started looking at it more closely and it reminded me of all the quotes about moon and stars in R + J. I wondered what it would look like to cut someone who died up up in little stars and put them into the sky, like Juliet says should be done with Romeo.
 Is that supposed to be “th’inconstant moon” in the background?

-Surrealist art, like Shakespeare, can be very absorbing.
+Surrealist paintings, like Shakespeare’s plays, can be very absorbing.
 In a way, they are as absorbing as your iPhone if you know how to look at them.

 One Day in Copenhagen Itinerary